GPUs

 Check Price on Amazon

 There’s no AMD competitor at this tier.
 The RX 9070 XT — AMD’s fastest current card — gets outpaced by ~22% at 4K RT workloads.
-If you’re building a 4K content creation workstation or a no-compromise gaming rig, the RTX 5090 is the answer.
-For everyone else, it’s excessive.
+If you’re building a 4K content creation workstation or no-compromise gaming rig and price is secondary, the RTX 5090 delivers.
+At current street prices, the case for spending $3,700+ is harder than it was at launch.

 NVIDIA GeForce RTX 5080 — High-End Without Flagship Cost